lrns/opera-gcal-sd/README.markdown

 ## Changelog

+* 1.1.1 - option to choose whether to share browser's session or sign in to another Google account
 * 1.1.0 - sharing browser's session (no separe sign in needed), new options page, 'refresh calendars' button in options page
 * 1.0.2 - fix for recurring events
 * 1.0.1 - fixed parameters for URL of feeds